Hunting duiker South Africa

 Best gun scope for hunting duiker

-A very good 2 – 12 X 50 gun scope should be sufficient for hunting common duiker in South Africa due to a wide zoom range and a long eye relief which will allow for greater flexibility to view the reticule quicker.
+A good 2 – 12 X 50 gun scope should be sufficient for hunting duiker South Africa.

 We are of the opinion that the best gun scope for duiker hunting is the one you have on your rifle.
 Use it effectively.